 6. Voice Access

 This app is from Google, one of the best accessibility services available on the Play Store.
-The app is designed to help users who find it hard to operate the touch screen.
+It is designed to help users who find it hard to operate a touch screen.

 Voice Access lets you control your device with your voice.
-You need to use the voice commands to navigate between apps and screens, edit text, open apps, etc.
+You can use voice commands to navigate between apps and screens, edit text, open apps, and more.

 7. Look To Speak

-Look To Speak is another accessibility app for Android, backed by Google.
-The Android app is based on Eye Gaze technology that uses your phone’s camera to pick up your pupil’s light reflections and translate your eye’s movement into actions.
+Look To Speak is another accessibility app for Android backed by Google.
+The app is based on Eye Gaze technology, which uses your phone’s camera to pick up your pupil’s light reflections and translate your eye’s movement into actions.

 With this app, you must move your eyes to command Android to speak pre-written phrases.